SKA-ScienceDataProcessor/delivery-prototypes/README.md

   if this were implemented in this prototype then more information than just the job_id would likely need to be added to the queues.

-* Currently using non-persistant rabbitmq queues for simplicity of clearing invalid entries.
-This obviously should not be the case in a production environment.

 * FTS transfers currently use default settings

 Notes